 Winter Trails

-Starting from the Brandy Lake parking area a short looping trail and longer linear trail can be found running from the North Bay Mattawa Conservation area to Telford's Landing and Cooper's Lake.
-Generally the trails are fine for hiking with winter boots ( in the winter months ) and keep to the higher ground.
+Starting from the Brandy Lake parking area a linear trail can be found running from the North Bay Mattawa Conservation area to Telford's Landing and Cooper's Lake.
+Generally the trail is fine for hiking with winter boots ( in the winter months ) and keeps to the higher ground.
 Snow shoeing is always another option following heavy snowfalls.

 Walking south from the parking area, just past the bridge over a small stream area and on the east side, the trail splits at right angle to the main trail.
 Follow the flagged trail along the east shore of the swamp area, throuh a large spruce and pine grove, and about a kilometer along the trail it rises to a high clearing - home of an abandoned cabin foundation.

-At this point you can either return along the alternate return trail ( marked brown on the above map) or continue another two kilometers to Telford's Landing and Cooper's Lake.
-From the landing the high hilltop of Murray's Lookout can be seen opposite the landing on the west bank and if ice conditions allow for the crossing, the hike to the top offers a great view n a clear day.
+At this point you continue another two kilometers to Telford's Landing and Cooper's Lake.
+From the landing the high hilltop of Murray's Lookout can be seen opposite the landing on the west bank and if ice conditions allow for the crossing, the hike to the top offers a great view on a clear day.

 You will need to return via the same trail or continue south down Cooper's Lake to Birch's Road but will need to either make separate arrangments to be picked up at the south end or return by the same track.